martinkearn/Bot-Guided-Search/README.md

 - <https://surfacetip.com/surface-go-faq>
 - <https://surfacetip.com/surface-book-2-faq>

-To try it out ask these questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):
+To try it out, ask these questions on the [published version of the bot](https://webchat.botframework.com/embed/GuidedSearchBot?s=LIgAt-fF7DE.RMxLyIXpOx52dMFJJB0MjJGrUXM4y68od_Qh7vIxtpA):

 - *"What is the weight of a Surface Go?"*
 - *"Does Surface Go include a pen?"*